 Personal details such as your age, hobbies, and marital status should not be included in your Cover Letter.

 Not only are they usually irrelevant to the job you are applying for, but they could also give the person reading your Cover Letter an excuse to dismiss your application without having read your Resume.

 An employer wants to see how your previous work experience relates to the position on offer.
 So, unless your outside interests are pertinent to the role, it’s best to not include them in your Cover Letter.

 Best Cover Letters: Don’t exaggerate or lie about skills or experience

 Sometimes job seekers are tempted to exaggerate their skills or experience to improve their chances of obtaining an interview.

 Whether the prospective employer asks you about it during an interview or calls your previous employer to ask them, you will nearly always be found out.

 It is much better to really think about how your actual experience relates to the qualities and key selection criteria being sought after.
 Once you have found qualitative and quantitative examples of this experience, aim to express this honestly and in your own words.

-To conclude, a good cover letter is a pivotal factor in the job application and job interview process.
-A cover letter should be well-written and engaging and convince the hiring manager that you are the best candidate.
+To conclude, a good Cover Letter is a pivotal factor in the job application and job interview process.
+A Cover Letter should be well-written and engaging, and should convince the hiring manager that you are the best candidate.

 To help you develop the perfect Cover Letter, download our free Cover Letter Template today to get started!
-Our cover letter template includes tips and advice from top Australian recruiters which will help you catch the recruiter’s attention – so you land a job in 2021/22.
+Our Cover Letter template includes tips and advice from top Australian recruiters which will help you catch the recruiter’s attention – so you land a job in 2022.